rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 Clients and protected resources SHOULD cache OpenID Provider metadata once an OP has been discovered and used by the client.

+**iGov-NL**

-## 2.6 client authentication and registration
+## 2.6 Client Authentication and registration

 Clients SHOULD be able to perform dynamic registration.
 If dynamic registration is not supported, it is up to the descretion of the OP whether and up to what level of detail an alternative process is provided.
+Pre-conditions to registration of Clients with the OP MAY be applicable, for various reasons such as organisatioal, legal, administrative, policy, security or technical reasons.
+Any such pre-conditions are out of scope of this profile.

 Clients MUST be registered using the name of the responsible Service Provider and not any intermediary or supplier related names.
 The name MUST be familiar and clearly visible shown to the User both at the RP's website as with the OP upon authentication.